 Hardware and software solutions for live video recording continue to be developed and refined in conjunction with the Task Force for Remote Learning.
 We anticipate that methods will be made available to facilitate live classroom recording, depending upon the available learning space and faculty need.

 ITS anticipates that classrooms will be outfitted with cameras and microphones that can be used in conjunction with Zoom to record live lectures.
-A live recording may be initiated and stored to the Zoom Cloud or downloaded to the classroom computer.
-Once downloaded, the file may be stored to a flash drive, uploaded to Google Drive or uploaded to Ensemble.
-Some classrooms will contain, where appropriate, more robust lecture capture hardware which may be used to record directly to a flash drive, directly to Ensemble or to a potential, future lecture capture solution.
+A live recording may be initiated to Zoom and stored to Panopto or downloaded to the classroom computer.
+Once downloaded, the file may be stored to a flash drive, uploaded to Google Drive or uploaded to Panopto.
+Some classrooms will contain, where appropriate, more robust lecture capture hardware which may be used to record directly to a flash drive, directly to Panopto or to a potential, future lecture capture solution.

 Live Closed Captioning